osvik/photo-petition/README.md

 define('FORM_ID', 'xxxx');
 ```

-You may need to ensure the field names match the ones you are using in Engaging.
+You need to confirm that the field names match the ones you are using in Engaging Networks.
+In case they don't you need to modify this script.

 ### B - The connection to Imgur